bobleesj/learn-swift-with-bob/course/introduction/course-promo.md

-## Outline
-### 1. Course Image Placeholder (3 seconds)
-### 2. Welcome & Instructor Bio (20 seconds)
- My personal story - dropped out and fou
- - Credential - medium followers, hundreds thousand views on monthly basis - in just few months of blogging.
-The number and review speaks for itself
- - I have a tutor for a long time.

- I've been a tutor for the last 5 years in my life teaching students in various topics in Math, Chemistry, Biology, and programming.
-I have mover 10,000 developers follow me on my blog, and gets a couple thousands developers visit my blog and read my tutorials.
-They come, because not only I provide great value for in exchange for their time but also humor and fun.
-(Authority)

-### 3. Benefits and Pain (20 seconds)
-Many student lack fundamentals becasue many courses and books focus on final products.
-They ended up being code monkeys including myself.
-I know becasue Swift is my first programming language and I feel you. no single online course for intermediate swift developers Its hard ti watch with your phone.
-No source code available

-- Mention pains that many students go through (Completion handlers, closures, protocol, generics, enum) and relate with the readers through my own experience (liking)
-- Talk about how this course can help them solve, and what makes this course special from the rest in the marketplace (scarcity)
-- Talk about myself: My growth and work I've been producing.
-Talk about my purpose and why I've started teaching iOS development.
-(Authority and reciprocity)
-- Call to action to them to my course by mentioning their past encounter with my blog articles (Consistency).
-Again, mention what problems they would face if they decide to ignore, while talk about benefits they can with.
-Give an impression that they can't do much without me.
-Fear.

-- Clearly state the why.
-Like Apple, change the world.
-People buy into my dream and vision.
-- Scarcity

-> Goal: The reader must buy into my goal and vision

-You dont know what completion handlers, retain cycle, memory management in delegate, autoclosure, enum result type, autoclosure, capture list, rethrow?
-Do you know when yo use as, as? as!, try?
-Try, and try?

-### 4. List of Components (20 seconds) - explain the benefits of the approach,
-- My default is 28px- i also have a pointer and zooming effect for better user experience
-- Entire book is available with source code.
-You may use it as a reference even when you take a shower since phones nowadays are water proof (show humor)
-- No more boring reading and typing.
-I type right next to you all day.
-You will see me coding.
-You can see my face
-- My lessons are prepared from top to bottom, almost no unexpected error and you wont waste time typing.
-You save time.

-### 5. what the students will do
- - The student will learn how to program and out come in a different playing field.
- - You will learn the best practices in the iOS development
- - Clearly state what makes this course different.
-Focus on the "benefits" and customer oriented

-### 6. Ideal student students for this course
-Either you've programmed with Swift  and understand the basic concept of Object Oriented Programming.

-### 7. Call to action
- - Being an iOS developers in Sillicon Valley makes 6 figures yet bootcamps are still expensive over $1,000 - 3000 depending on the region.
-Or you are just doing it for fun.  you can ask questions and get help at any moment from me its only $50.
-The internet is plebty.
-All of my information I learned from the internet for the last 6 months and and dropping out of college as an engineering student.
-B
- - No discount will be applied unless If you are a student or from third world countries, you may send me an email to get discounts.

-## Goal
-Impression of Bob
- 1. His first programming language is Swift so he understands how we feel
- 2. He is only 20 years old and he dropped out from college.
-He must have a big goal behind of his intention
- 3. He has over 10,000 followers and 100,000 monthly visitors in just about 4 months?
-People must be liking him alot!
- 4. He seems like a cool dude.
-He is a type of a guy who will get a lot of girls.
-He's got everything and he encourages us to.move up as well
+# Promotion Video

+### Course Image Placeholder
+> The basic Learn to Contribute Animation with Music

+### Instructor Introduction
+You probably know who I'm as Bob the Developer.
+I'm the editor of the largest iOS [Facebook Page](https://www.facebook.com/apple.ios.developers), and a [blogger](https://blog.bobthedeveloper.io) over thousands of daily visitors from students and iOS developers all around the world (Social Proof).

+Less than half a year, I became one of the top bloggers standing right next to big named brands.
+You don't have to question my quality of content.
+The growth and reputation speak for themselves.
+(Authority).

+People love my tutorials.
+I started learning Swift as the first programming language.
+Unlike other instructors, I understand what you are exactly going through because I'm been in your shoes and I struggled.
+(Liking)

+> **Focus:** Social Proof, Authority, Liking

+### Student Benefits
+Let me ask you a couple questions.
+Do you know why `optionals` were invented?
+Do you know what completion handlers and how to design one for your project?
+Do you know retain cycle within closures and delegates?
+Do you know the difference between `autoclosures`, `trailing` closures, and `escaping` closures?
+Do you know every usage case of `?` and `!` in` type casting` and `error handling`?
+Do you know how to create custom operators.
+Do you truly understand the statement, "Swift is a protocol oriented programming language", and know how to use default protocols such as `Equatable`, `Comparable`, `Sequence`, and `Iterator Protocol`.
+Lastly, do you know the difference between normal and recursive enums?

+These are just a few topics from the course.
+Yet, I already know many of you don't know these topics because I've conducted close to thousands of surveys (Social Proof, Screen).
+I know the iOS learning environment more than anyone else.

+Here is the problem.
+Most students lack fundamentals because many courses and books focus on the final products.
+You've probably heard or taken, "Be a paid developer and build 21 apps just by taking one course."
+Give me a break.
+You know what happens.
+They end up being code monkeys, copying and pasting.
+I'm speaking from my experience and hundreds of personal emails.

+> **Focus:** Social proof, Fear of missing out, Scarcity

+### What Makes the Course Unique
+In this course, you will learn the four major paradigms in Swift: Functional, Object Oriented, and Protocol Oriented, and lastly value oriented with structs and enums.

+Here are a list of weapons that distinguish this course from the rest.

+- I focus on every detail.
+My default font is 28px.
+I also have a pointer and zooming effect so that you have no problem watching my course on your phone.
+(Screen)
+- The entire lecture note is available with source code, explanations, resources, and references.
+You may use the entire book a reference even when you take a shower since phones nowadays are water proof.
+(Screen)
+- You can see my face while learning although it takes more editing effort and preparation since I have to look presentable at all times.
+(Screen)
+- My lessons are prepared from top to bottom.
+There is no unexpected error and you won't waste time me trying to figure out what's going on.
+(Screen)
+- Lastly, you may join the group chat and ask questions at any time (Screen)

+> **Focus:** Fear of missing out, Scarcity

+### What the Students Will Do
+Making a software is similar to writing a novel.
+You may still be able to publish your first ebook even if it is filled with wrong grammar and wrong words.

+You may have questioned yourself whether you are writing decent lines of code.
+You may have felt embarrassed to show your code to someone else.
+Well, you've come to the right place.
+You've got to know every expression and find out pros and cons.
+I haven't seen single course that attempts what I try to accomplish.
+If you take the journey with me, you will come out coding in a different league.

+Every lesson is filled with practical examples.
+After each lesson, you probably get an urge to fix your pre-existing code base.
+You don't learn something just for the sake of learning.
+You will and you must apply.
+This will only happen when you take this course with me.

+ >**Focus:**  Focus on possibility and hope.

+### Ideal Students
+This course is designed for anyone who has been programming with Swift or other similar languages such as Javascript and understand the basic concept of `Object Oriented Programming`, `else-if` and `switch` statement.
+If you've never programmed before, don't worry.
+I've attached  videos for you to catch up and join the course later when you are ready.

+### Call to Action
+iOS developers in Silicon Valley make 6 figures yet bootcamps are still expensive over $1,000 - $3000 depending on the region.
+This course is only $50.
+Let me put you in a perspective, let say you earn $3,000.
+But if you are able to code more effectively with fewer bugs and fast production speed by taking this course by 50%, the price you pay for this course is nothing compared what you will gain after.

+There is be no discount unless you are a student from third world countries.
+If you are not satisfied with the material, of course, there is 30-day money back guaranteed.

+Here is the last statement.
+I'm 20 years old.
+I dropped out of college instead of  getting a degree to be a chemical engineer for my purpose.
+I dropped out to teach and provide global education.
+If you want to grow and learn together and provide great impact on the humanity, I will you there.

+>**Focus:**  Commitment and Consistency, Anchorism,